Survey on 3D face reconstruction from uncalibrated images: Introduction

 An appealing alternative to capturing a 3D scan of the face is to estimate its geometry from an uncalibrated 2D picture \citep{BoothPAMI2018,YGuoPAMI2018,TranCVPR2018}.
 This 3D-from-2D reconstruction alternative aims to combine the simplicity of capturing 2D images with the benefit of a 3D representation of the facial geometry.

-Even though this approach is attractive, it is an inherently ill-posed problem.
-From a single picture, the individual facial geometry, the pose of the head and its texture (including illumination and colour) have to be recovered, which leads to an underdetermined problem.
-As a consequence, there are ambiguities in the solution of the 3D-from-2D face reconstruction since a single 2D picture can be generated from different 3D faces, and it is hard to determine which corresponds to the true geometry.
+Even though this approach is attractive, it is an inherently ill-posed: the individual facial geometry, the pose of the head and its texture (including illumination and colour) have to be recovered from a single picture, which leads to an underdetermined problem.
+As a consequence, there are ambiguities in the solution of the 3D-from-2D face reconstruction since a single 2D picture can be generated from different 3D faces, and it is hard to determine which one corresponds to the true geometry.

-Recent methodological progress has helped to achieve remarkably convincing reconstructions, which has made it possible to use 3D-from-2D face reconstruction in a wide variety of fields \citep{AbatePRL2007,CaoToG2013,CorneanuPAMI2016,LTuMICCAI2018}.
-Some of them are even able to recover local details, such as wrinkles, or to reconstruct the 3D face from images viewed under extreme conditions, such as occlusions or large head poses \citep{BoothPAMI2018,YGuoPAMI2018}.
+Recent methodological progress has helped to achieve remarkably convincing reconstructions, making it possible to use 3D-from-2D face reconstruction in a wide variety of fields \citep{AbatePRL2007,CaoToG2013,CorneanuPAMI2016,LTuMICCAI2018,LTuMICCAI2019}.
+Some methods are even able to recover local details, such as wrinkles, or to reconstruct the 3D face from images viewed under extreme conditions, such as occlusions or large head poses \citep{BoothPAMI2018,YGuoPAMI2018}.

-A key to their success is the addition of prior knowledge to resolve ambiguities in the solutions.
+A key to the success of 3D-from-2D reconstruction methods is the addition of prior knowledge to resolve ambiguities in the solutions.
 In the last decade, we can distinguish three strategies for adding this prior information, namely, statistical model fitting, photometric stereo, and deep learning.
 In the first one, prior knowledge is encoded in a 3D facial model, built from a set of 3D facial scans, which is fitted to the input images.
 In the second one, a 3D template face or a 3D facial model is combined with photometric stereo methods to estimate the facial surface normals.
 Approaches under this strategy generally use information from multiple images, which further constrains the problem.
-In the last one, the 2D-3D mapping is directly learnt from a collection of 3D-2D pairs using deep learning systems that, after learning, encode prior knowledge of the geometry and appearance of faces.
+In the third one, the 2D-3D mapping is implemented by means of deep neural networks that, given the appropriate training data, can learn the priors necessary to relate the geometry and appearance of faces.